edolphin-ydf/hexo-encrypt/README.md

   base_url: http://you img base url/	# this will connect with you img url in you post, except full url(start with http://)
   qiniu_ak: your qiniu access key
   qiniu_sk: your qiniu secrect key
+  img_url_ttl: 3600  # 3600 second, the ttl for qiniu img url

 ```